PeteHaitch/phd_thesis/markdown/paper_reviews.md

 However, the absolute value of these correlations are __tiny__, with the maximum being less than $0.015$.
 I suspect there is an error in these plots (Supplementary Figure 7, __DISCUSS WITH TERRY__).

-They did not stratifiy their analysis by genomic elements, such as CGIs.
+They did not stratify their analysis by genomic elements, such as CGIs.

 ## \citet{Peng:2012dh}